d0UBleW/ost2-notes/arch-2821/readme.md

 - well documented
 - commonly used for windows kernel exploitation
 - contains many interesting pointers to functions or structures
-- does not have address randomization until recently (how recent?)
+- does not have address randomization until recently (how recent?
+Windows 10 1703)

 ### Win32k.sys